-12.2 Input Capture Operation During Sleep and Idle Modes
+11.2 Input Capture Operation During Sleep and Idle Modes

-An input capture event will generate a device wake-up or interrupt, if enabled, if the device is in CPU Idle or Sleep mode.
+An input capture event generates a device wake-up or interrupt, if enabled, if the device is in CPU Idle or Sleep mode.

-Independent of the timer being enabled, the input capture module will wake-up from the CPU Sleep or Idle mode when a capture event occurs if ICM<2:0> = 111and the interrupt enable bit is asserted.
-The same wakeup can generate an interrupt if the conditions for processing the interrupt have been satisfied.
+Independent of the timer being enabled, the input capture module wakes up from the CPU Sleep or Idle mode when a capture event occurs if ICM<2:0> = 111 and the interrupt enable bit is asserted.
+The same wake-up can generate an interrupt if the conditions for processing the interrupt have been satisfied.
 The wake-up feature is useful as a method of adding extra external pin interrupts.

-12.2.1 INPUT CAPTURE IN CPU SLEEP MODE
+11.2.1 INPUT CAPTURE IN CPU SLEEP MODE